vantango/readme-generator/readme-output/readme.md

-# Employee Tracker
+# Burger Devourer
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:
-A command-line interface application built to view, add, and update employees, their roles, and the departments they reside in.
+An app that utilizes MySQL, Node, Express, and ORM to add, devour, and reorder any burger you like!

 ## Table of Contents
 - [Installation](#Installation)